Origins

 Be grateful (Kansha shite)

-Work hard (Gyo wo hage me)
+Work diligently (Gyo wo hage me)

 Be kind to others (Hito ni shinsetsu ni)